To help you save time adding hotspots to your publications here are a few tips and best practices:

 Read more about copy-pasting hotspots.

-In the pane on the left, you'll find the option to import all hotspots from another publication in one go.
+In the pane on the left, you can import all hotspots from another publication in one go.

 Recommended workflow

-To increase your speed and reduce human error we recommend to split up the tagging process into several steps:
+To increase your speed and reduce human error, we recommend splitting up the tagging process into several steps:

-- After the publication is completely filled with empty hotspots start populating them with content the right content.
-The key here is momentum, so if it takes more than a few attempts to find the relevant product or link simply delay that one and leave the hotspot empty for later review.
+2. After the publication is completely filled with empty hotspots, start populating them with content.
+The key here is momentum, so if it takes more than a few attempts to find the relevant product or link, simply delay that one and leave the hotspot empty for later review.

-- Once all available content has been added you can finish up by reviewing all hotspots that remain without the proper content assigned.
+3. Once all available content has been added, you can finish by reviewing all hotspots that remain without the assigned content.
 These can easily be spotted as they are still marked red.